-Prior to our IPO, there was no public market for our common stock.
-An active, liquid and orderly market for our common stock may not develop or be sustained.
+An active, liquid and orderly market for our common stock may not be maintained.

-Prior to our IPO, there was no public market for our common stock.
-Our common stock only recently began trading on the Nasdaq Global Select Market ("Nasdaq"), and we can provide no assurance that we will be able to develop an active trading market for our common stock.
-Even if an active market is developed, it may not be sustained.
-If an active market for our common stock is not sustained, it may be difficult for you to sell your shares at the time you wish to sell them or at a price that you consider reasonable.
+We can provide no assurance that we will be able to maintain an active trading market for our common stock.
+The lack of an active market may impair your ability to sell your shares at the time you wish to sell them or at a price that you consider reasonable.
 An inactive market may also impair our ability to raise capital by selling shares and may impair our ability to acquire other businesses or technologies using our shares as consideration, which, in turn, could materially adversely affect our business.